DrawZeroPoint/CURI-Walker/README.md

 2. Start Webots, open `WAIC.wbt` in `walker_model/worlds/WAIC.wbt`

-3. Launch gait node, MoveIt node, recognition node, etc.
+3. Refer README in walker_brain for usage guide.

-4. Prepare to record the videos. [kazam] is preferred by the sponsors.
+4. Prepare to record the videos with [kazam].

 ## Launching MoveIt